-• An Integrated Waste Management Plan (IWMP)
+An Integrated Waste Management Plan (IWMP)

-The municipality has an IWMP that was approved at a Council meeting held in October 2015 and is reviewed annually.
+The municipality has an IWMP that was approved at a Council meeting held in October 2015.
 This plan is properly implemented and has led to the scope of work for waste collection increasing to ward 7 and ward 10.